ellisonpyon/cs1302-latin-squares/README.md

 ```
 error> invalid input!
 ```
 This is repeated until valid input is entered.
+In addition to obviously invalid input (e.g., invalid location or character), the inclusion of extra tokens is also considered invalid input.

 Examples of complete game input/output are provided in the appendix of this document.